A stochastic Levenberg-Marquardt method using random models with complexity results: Probabilistic properties of models and function estimates

 \end{definition}

-\begin{remark} The accuracy requirement for the model gradient~\eqref{eq:firstordaccgrad} is similar to the first-order accuracy property introduced by Bergou, Gratton and Vicente~\cite{EBergou_SGratton_LNVicente_2016}.
-However, it is not exactly equivalent as we use $\mu_j$ instead of $\gamma_j=\mu_j\|g_{m_j}\|$.
-The purpose of this new parametrization is twofold.
+\begin{remark} Definition~\ref{defi:firstordacc} resembles that of fully linear models in derivative-free optimization~\cite{ARConn_KScheinberg_LNVicente_2009}, thanks to a specific scaling of the regularization parameter.
+In particular, the accuracy requirement for the model gradient~\eqref{eq:firstordaccgrad} differs from the first-order accuracy property introduced by Bergou, Gratton and Vicente~\cite{EBergou_SGratton_LNVicente_2016}.
+With our choice of notation, the latter corresponds to:

+One thus sees that this property uses $\gamma_j=\mu_j\|J_{m_j}^\top r_{m_j}\|$ in the right-hand side, while ours~\eqref{eq:firstordaccgrad} uses $\mu_j$.
+The purpose of our new property is twofold.
 First, it allows us to measure the accuracy in formulas~\eqref{eq:firstordaccgrad} and~\eqref{eq:firstordaccfunc} through a parameter that is updated in an explicit fashion throughout the algorithmic run: this is a key property for performing a probabilistic analysis of optimization methods.
 Secondly, we believe this choice to be a better reflection of the relationship between the Levenberg-Marquardt and the trust-region parameter.
-Indeed, for a realization of the method, the Levenberg-Marquardt direction minimizing $m_j(s)$ is given by
+Indeed, the global solution of the subproblem~\eqref{eq:LMsubproblem} is given by $d_j = - \left(J(x_j)^\top J(x_j) + \gamma_j I\right)^{-1} J(x_j)^\top r(x_j)$, which is also the solution of the trust-region subproblem